reedspool/html-wiki/entries/documentation/logbook.md

 Most recent on top, reverse chronological order.
 Lines which begin `Future:` are notes to myself for work not yet done, despite the past-tense.

+### Sat Sep 27 05:15:15 PM PDT 2025

+As I continued to implement and debug my file cache, I realized that sometimes it was beneficial to keep information around about shadowed files.
+When I implemented deletion of a user file which uncovered a shadowed core file, I found that I'd have to somehow bring the newly uncovered file into the view, so why had I dismissed it in the first place?

 ### Sat Sep 20 02:50:30 PM PDT 2025

 As I implemented the file cache and separated out the concepts of file path and file title, I realized there were other dimensions of virtual distinction.
 For example, when rendering a page, I expected to render the template within it.
 That made the rendered page view distinct from the raw contents of the file on disk.
 But I wanted to refer to either via either the file path or a title within the file.
 Those distinctions seemed worthy of naming, making them first level concepts, instead of referring to them vaguely as "raw" or "rendered".
 I wondered what naming made sense.
 I was making a cache to cache the raw file contents, but that cache wouldn't cache the rendered output.
 If I wanted to do that, that would be a different cache, at a different layer, with a depenency on the file cache; e.g. if the file contents changed, the file cache might update, which would require the rendered view to update as well.